ironpinguin/ulid_uuid/README.md

-# Command line tool to convert ULID to and from UUID
+# Command line tool to convert ULID to and from UUID/GUID

 ## Background
 The ULID (Universally Unique Lexicographically Sortable Identifier) is a new format for unique identify.
 The definition can be found under [ULID spec](https://github.com/ulid/spec)

-The older and lesser readable UUID (Universally Unique Identifier) is a more used unique identifer in multiple implementation like Databases and SDK's.
+The older and lesser readable UUID/GUID ('Universally Unique Identifier'/'Globally Unique Identifier') is a more used unique identifer in multiple implementation like Databases and SDK's.

 Both Unique identifier are convertable from one to the other.